scorpido74/azure-docs.nl-nl/articles/load-balancer/load-balancer-standard-overview.md

 ---
-title: Wat is Azure Standard Load Balancer?
+title: What is Azure Standard Load Balancer?
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Met dit leer traject kunt u aan de slag met een overzicht van Azure Standard Load Balancer-functies.
+description: With this learning path, get started with an overview of Azure Standard Load Balancer features.
 services: load-balancer
 documentationcenter: na
 author: asudbring